rtestardi/usbte/readme.txt

 You can filter USB devices by specifying VID and/or PID.

-Click "COMM" to connect to your cdc/acm serial port USB device thru usbser and communicate with its emulated comm port.
+Click "COM" to connect to your cdc/acm serial port USB device thru usbser and communicate with its emulated comm port.

   * The Web Serial API needs to be enabled in your web browser thru: